-The following graph compares the cumulative 15-month total return of holders of Arch Coal, Inc.'s common stock with the cumulative total returns of the S&P Midcap 400 index and a customized peer group of three companies: Cloud Peak Energy Inc., Cnx Resources Corp and Westmoreland Coal Company.
-The graph assumes that the value of the investment in our common stock, the S&P Midcap 400 index, and in the peer group (including reinvestment of dividends) was \$100 on October 5, 2016 and tracks it through December 31, 2017.
+The following graph compares the cumulative 27-month total return of holders of Arch Coal, Inc.'s common stock with the cumulative total returns of the S&P Midcap 400 index and two customized peer groups comprised of the following companies each: Cloud Peak Energy Inc., CNX Resources Corp and Westmoreland Coal Company in the 2017 Peer Group and Cloud Peak Energy, Inc., Consol Energy Inc., Peabody Energy Corp and Warrior Met Coal in the 2018 Peer Group.
+The graph assumes that the value of the investment in our common stock, the S&P Midcap 400 index, and in the respective peer groups (including reinvestment of dividends) was \$100 on October 5, 2016 and tracks it through December 31, 2018.

-COMPARISON OF 15 MONTH CUMULATIVE TOTAL RETURN\
+COMPARISON OF 27 MONTH CUMULATIVE TOTAL RETURN

-Among Arch Coal, Inc., the S&P Midcap 400 Index, and a Peer Group
+Among Arch Coal, Inc., the S&P Midcap 400 Index, 2017 Peer Group and 2018 Peer Group

-\\$100 invested on 10/5/16 in stock or 9/30/16 in index, including reinvestment of dividends.
+\$100 invested on 10/5/16 in stock or 9/30/16 in index, including reinvestment of dividends.
 Fiscal year ending December 31.

-Copyright© 2018 Standard & Poor's, a division of S&P Global.
+Copyright@ 2019 Standard & Poor's, a division of S&P Global.
 All rights reserved.